cyy-ril/coffee_brew_journal/project/report.md

 # What is left

-•	What I still need to be done is building out the rest of the screens.

 •	Make sure that the labels on the forms is easy to use and it will not confuse the users.

 •	Is to keep testing.